This double CD contains the soundtracks of four of the early episodes of

 .

-special edition honoring the great works of Gene Roddenberry.
-It's a double CD as well.
-The first CD contains the
+but it's a special edition honoring the great works of Gene Roddenberry.

-complete beautiful soundtrack of Star Trek: The Motion Picture
+The first CD contains the complete soundtrack of Star Trek: The Motion Picture

-including some tracks that have never been
+including some tracks that have never been published before.

 The second CD, Inside Star Trek with Gene Roddenberry

-, first published in 1976, had been unavailable for a long
+in 1976, had been unavailable for a long time.
+Many of the actors share their

-and other interesting
+production and other interesting

 facts from their lives.
 This CD is a piece of history!
-Every Star Trek fan should have listened to it.
-It's a
+Every Star Trek fan should

-great chance to hear Gene Roddenberry, Mark Lenard and DeForest Kelley talking, when they were still alive.
+Roddenberry, Mark Lenard and DeForest Kelley talking, when they were still alive.

 This double CD is well worth its high price.
 It's one of my favorite CDs and I've never regretted that I spent a lot of money for it.

-main title and some other tracks, but it's just not Star Trek like.
-It's a pity that one of the best movies has one
+Well, this one is surely not one of the best Star Trek scores.
+I like the main title and some other tracks, but it's just not Star Trek like.
+It's a pity that one of the best movies has one of the worst soundtracks...

 There are two bonus tracks performed by the Yellowjackets (perhaps you remember the jazz music when the Enterprise crew first walk through San Francisco and Kirk almost collided with a car), which are a highlight on the CD.

-too.
-I really like the music in Star Trek V. There's an excellent MIDI file from this soundtrack in the
+Like all soundtracks by Jerry Goldsmith, this one is an excellent one too.
+I really like the music in Star Trek V. There's an excellent MIDI file from this soundtrack in the download section!

 It's just the opposite to Star Trek IV here: One of the worst Star Trek movies has one of the best soundtracks.
-Unfortunately it's very short too; and especially as it's such an excellent score, it seems to be even shorter.
+Unfortunately, it's very short too; and especially as it's such an excellent score, it seems to be even shorter.
 But considering the relatively low price, it's a rather good choice.

 There's one bonus track on the CD: The Moon's A Window To Heaven

-performed by Hiroshima.
-It's the song that
+.
+It's the song that Uhura sang to attract

-Uhura sang to attract Sybok's guards in the desert.
+Sybok's guards in the desert.

-short as its two precedessors.
-The score is very dramatic and nothing you should be listening to while eating or
+Well, it's not the best, nor the worst soundtrack.
+At least it's not so short as its two predecessors.
+The score is very dramatic and nothing you should be listening to while eating or studying...
+But I really like and recommend it.

-What is very interesting about this score is the fact that the single tracks run fluently from one into another.
+What is very interesting about this score is the fact that the single tracks

-I've only got the MC and ofen can't find out where one track ends and the next one starts.
-That makes it a running
+out when one track ends and the next one starts, which makes it a running

 concerto